 PRK Surgery Post-Operative Examinations

 Post-operative exams after PRK Surgery are extremely important.
 This is when we can see how the eyes are healing.
 If you ever have any concerns about your PRK surgery, we are more than happy to take a look at your eyes at any time.
 Full post-operative instructions will be provided to you once a consultation appointment is made and will be discussed during your consultation.

-LASIK surgery vs PRK surgery
+LASIK vs PRK surgery